Testing The Fuel Pump

 With this test you're testing to see if the fuel pump is receiving power.
 If the fuel pump is receiving juice, then you can replace the fuel pump with the confidence that it'll solve the problem.

-There's a good possibility that the fuel pump is good and some other component sharing the power circuit blew the fuse.
+Well, there's a good possibility that the fuel pump is good and some other component sharing the power circuit blew the fuse.
 By applying battery voltage to the pump, he eliminates this possibility.
-If the fuel pump is good, it should put out the specified pressure and the Technician can see it on the fuel pressure gauge.
+If the fuel pump is good, it should put out the specified pressure and the technician can see it on the fuel pressure gauge.

 If you do get a fuel pressure reading, you've got to verify it's the correct one by checking online or in a repair manual.